easolhq/easolhq.github.io/docs/carts/cart_shop.md

 ## Shop page customisation
 The Creator's [brand colours]({% link docs/site_styles/index.md %}) set under My Site > Styles are applied to some elements of the shop page by default.

 You are not able to amend the html or add additional javascript to shop pages.
-However, further customisations can be applied to the shop page by adding additional styles into the [index.css]({% link docs/theme_architecture/assets.md %}) file of a theme, using selector `.cart-shop`.
+However, further customisations can be applied to the shop page by adding additional styles into the [index.css]({% link docs/theme_architecture/assets.md %}) file of a theme, using selector `.cart-shop` to scope them to the shop pages.

+> Styles added to the [index.css]({% link docs/theme_architecture/assets.md %}) of a theme are also applied to the shop pages.
+We recommend testing shop pages for a variety of [product configurations]({% link docs/product_management_and_merchandising/accommodation_and_experience_products.md %}) after updating global styles to ensure the shop page still functions correctly.